 The MCWD greatly values the safety and health of all its employees and is committed to providing a safe and healthful workplace.
-This will be accomplished through the establishment, implementation and maintenance of an effective Injury & Illness Prevention Program (IIPP).
+This will be accomplished through the maintenance of an effective Injury & Illness Prevention Program (IIPP).

-All managers and supervisors are responsible for implementing adhering to the IIPP in his/her respective departments and for answering worker questions regarding the IIPP.
+All managers and supervisors are responsible for adhering to the IIPP in his/her respective departments and for answering worker questions regarding the IIPP.